 near_plane and far_plane specify the nearest and the farthest depth values, respectively.
 The near_plane value can be smaller than the far_plane value, or it can be greater than the far_plane value, but not equal.
-When near_plane value is greater than the far_plane value, larger decoded sample values are assigned to smaller depth values.
+When the near_plane value is greater than the far_plane value, larger decoded sample values are assigned to smaller depth values.
+When depth_mapping_type is equal to 1, if the near_plane value and the far_plane value have different signs, or if the near_plane value or the far_plane value is equal to zero, the offset_idc value shall be equal to 1.